-Some governments are easing rules for isolation, citing dangers of economic and healthcare strains from omicron spread
+Some governments are easing rules for isolation, citing dangers of economic and health-care strains from omicron spread

 “Of course we have to review the current quarantine rules,” Bavaria’s state premier Markus Söder told Bild newspaper on Tuesday.
 “With a rapidly growing epidemic, we cannot simply paralyze the whole country from one day to the next.”

-Italy on Wednesday removed mandatory isolation for close contacts of covid-19 cases if the individual recently received a second or booster shot or had just recovered from an infection themselves.
-Previously the vaccinated had to quarantine for seven days and unvaccinated for ten days after a close exposure.
+Italy on Wednesday removed mandatory quarantine for close contacts of covid-19 cases if the individual recently received a second or booster shot or had just recovered from an infection themselves.
+Previously the vaccinated had to quarantine for seven days and unvaccinated for 10 days after a close exposure.

-Nino Cartabellotta, head of the Gimbe health foundation, told Italian news that at current rates in a few weeks "there could be five to 10 million contacts to be sent to quarantine, and this is not possible,” Cartabellotta said, Reuters reported.
+Nino Cartabellotta, head of the Gimbe Health Foundation, told Italian news outlets that at current rates in a few weeks “there could be 5 to 10 million contacts to be sent to quarantine, and this is not possible,” Cartabellotta said, Reuters reported.

-In recent days South Africa, which first reported detecting the variant in late November, has had the starkest about-turns.
-On Thursday, the government announced the end of contact tracing and quarantine requirements for anyone except individuals who are both infected and symptomatic, citing what it said was omicron’s uncontrollable spread coupled with widespread immunity accrued through vaccines and previous infections.
+In recent days, South Africa — among the first countries to report detecting the variant in late November — has had the starkest about-turns.
+On Thursday, the government announced the end of contact tracing and isolation requirements for anyone except individuals who are both infected and symptomatic, citing what it said was omicron’s uncontrollable spread coupled with widespread immunity accrued through vaccines and previous infections.

 “A number of people, including children who are in contact with covid-19 positive people, lose their income and valuable school time while staying at home without symptoms,” said a government statement.